 Her best times of 11.62 and 23.93 were under the qualifying marks of 11.91 and 24.13.
 In fact, they were both silver medal standards.

-As Nelson was not available due to focusing on Basketball at the time.
-Griffey was given spots for 100, 200, 4×100 at the 2015 SEA Games.
+Nelson was not available due to focusing on Basketball at the time.
+However, Griffey was given spots for 100, 200, 4×100 at the 2015 SEA Games.

-I like to think of me being in the PSC really helped Griffey get in, but she was at the end of the day selected on her own merits as her performances did the talking.
+I like to think that my being in the PSC really helped Griffey get in, but she was selected on her own merits at the end of the day as her performances did the talking.

-My mission to get Griffey to the SEA Games was fulfilled when she was finalized in the 2015 selection in Singapore.
+My mission to get Griffey to the SEA Games was fulfilled when she was finalized in Singapore’s 2015 selection.

-The SEA Games also saw the decade-long reign of Griffey as the Philippines most dominant female sprinter come to an end.
+The SEA Games also saw Griffey’s decade-long reign as the Philippines ‘ most dominant female sprinter ended.

-When the torch was passed to the 17-year-old Kayla Richardson took the SEA Games title in a time of 11.76, narrowly beating Tassaporn Wanakit of Thailand who was given the same time.
+When and passed the torch to the 17-year-old, Kayla Richardson took the SEA Games title in 11.76, narrowly beating Tassaporn Wanakit of Thailand, who was given the same time.

 She withdrew from the 200 Meter dash and focused on the 4×100.

-While teaming up with Khay Santos and Richardson sisters she ran the second leg.
-She ran a brilliant second leg moving the team from fourth to the second position by the third change.
+While teaming up with Khay Santos and Richardson’s sisters, she ran the second leg.
+Again, she ran a brilliant second leg moving the team from fourth to second by the third change.

-Despite losing around nearly a second due to Kyla hamstring, the time of 45.84 was the third-fastest time ever ran by a relay team from the Philippines.
+Despite losing nearly a second due to Kyla’s hamstring, 45.84 was the third-fastest time ever run by a relay team from the Philippines.